dlakelan/routerperf/README.md

 # Router custom QoS script: SimpleHFSCgamerscript.sh

+# NOTICE: This version is out of date and has been forked and maintained instead by
+# hudra0 you should use that version.
+I am still consulting with him as needed
+# to encourage further maintenance and development.

 SimpleHFSCgamerscript.sh is a shell script that will set up highly responsive QoS for a wired router with a single LAN on OpenWrt.